-What is a membership intake/recruitment action plan?
+What should be included in a membership intake/recruitment action plan?

 This plan should describe the chapter's intentions and approach in attracting and recruiting new members.
 Explain how the chapter's recruitment or intake process incorporates the values of the organization.
-This is not simply submitting a copy o the (inter)national organization's Recruitment/Intake program (although that can be included), but rather represents the chapter's specific plan to generate interest in membership continuously throughout the year.
+This is not simply submitting a copy of the (inter)national organization's recruitment/intake program (although that can be included), but rather represents the chapter's specific plan to generate interest in membership continuously throughout the year.